 We encourage you to think about birth as a process and to be patient while allowing the body to do what it needs to do in its own pace.
-We also want you to know that birth has distinct stages and phases that differ from one another in their physiological and emotional symptoms, in length and in terms of labor progression.
-During these stages, the birthing mother feels and behaves differently, and needs different types of coaching tools and comfort measures.
-As birth coaches, we hold a holistic philosophy, and make no medical interventions, like vaginal exams.
+We also want you to know that birth has distinct stages and phases that differ from one another in their physiological and emotional symptoms, length, and labor progression.
+During these stages, the birthing mother feels and behaves differently and needs different types of coaching tools and comfort measures.
+As birth coaches, we hold a holistic philosophy and make no medical interventions, like vaginal exams.
 Therefore, birth coaches analyze the progress of birth by relying on the symptoms of these different phases in accordance with the time frame.
-This lesson is a must if you want to be able to analyze your client’s birth, use your tools appropriately, and together with your client make good decisions during birth.
+This lesson is a must if you want to be able to analyze your client’s birth, use your tools appropriately, and, together with your client, make good decisions during birth.

-Lesson 4: Leading and Supporting through Early Phase of Labor
+Lesson 4: Leading and Supporting through the Early Phase of Labor

-The early phase is the longest phase, and the one usually spent with your client at home.
-We invested many hours to make sure we teach you everything you need in order to maintain supportive communication prior to your arrival at your client’s home and to continue coaching her with confidence after your arrival until it is time to bring her to the hospital.
+The early phase is the longest and most usually spent with your client at home.
+We invested many hours in ensuring we teach you everything you need to maintain supportive communication before your arrival at your client’s home and continue coaching her with confidence until it is time to bring her to the hospital.
 (Assuming she chose a hospital birth).

 Lesson 5: Leading and Supporting through the Active Phase of Labor

-This lesson is the second in our Hands-on Series, in which each lesson, from lesson 4 to 7, is dedicated to a different phase.
-The goal of lesson five is to help you become an expert about the physiological and emotional symptoms of the active phase of labor.
+This lesson is the second in our Hands-on Series, in which each lesson, from lessons 4 to 7, is dedicated to a different phase.
+The goal of lesson five is to help you become an expert on the physiological and emotional symptoms of the active phase of labor.
 This mastery will allow you to choose the right labor support tools and coaching techniques for this phase.
-By taking this class you will be able to help your client cope with the stronger contractions that are part of this phase, help her overcome moments of crisis, and most importantly – facilitate her labor progress.
+By taking this class, you will be able to help your client cope with the stronger contractions that are part of this phase, help her overcome moments of crisis, and, most importantly – facilitate her labor progress.

-Lesson 6: Leading and Supporting through Transition Phase of Labor
+Lesson 6: Leading and Supporting through the Transition Phase of Labor

-Just like the name suggests, the goal of this lesson is to teach you how to coach, lead and support your client in the most intense phase of labor – Transition.
-This phase is the one in which your client is most likely to give up on her ideal birth experience, ask for an epidural or just stop being accountable for her birth and take decisions or actions that are clearly deviating from her wishes or are against her belief system.
-This is the phase that mothers are most in need of your leadership skills.
-In order to take the lead, you will need to think and act fast, as this is the most rapid phase in birth.
-We made sure to introduce the physiological and emotional symptoms of transition, to hand you tools to overcome moments of crisis, and to enrich you with labor support tools that you can practice as many times as you want with the video segment introducing the hands-on techniques for the transition phase.
+As the name suggests, the goal of this lesson is to teach you how to coach, lead and support your client in the most intense phase of labor – Transition.
+In this phase, your client is most likely to give up on her ideal birth experience, ask for an epidural or just stop being accountable for her birth and take decisions or actions that are clearly deviating from her wishes or are against her belief system.
+This is the phase where mothers most need your leadership skills.
+To take the lead, you must think and act fast, as this is the most rapid phase in birth.
+We made sure to introduce the physiological and emotional symptoms of transition, hand you tools to overcome moments of crisis and enrich you with labor support tools that you can practice as many times as you want with the video segment introducing the hands-on techniques for the transition phase.

 Lesson 7: Leading and Supporting through the Second Stage of Birth Pushing and the Birth of the Placenta

 This is the last lesson in our hands-on series, and it is dedicated to the second stage of birth- the delivery of the baby and the placenta.
-This phase is probably what gave labor its name- this is hard work for both the mother and her baby.
-By coaching the mother during this phase, you can make a huge difference; facilitating a change of positions can invite progress and make this phase a lot shorter and by being mindful and accountable about the mom’s perineum you can help the mother give birth with an intact perineum.
-You can inspire the whole medical team by creating a warm, quiet, and tranquil atmosphere to welcome the baby to the world.
+This phase probably gave labor its name- this is hard work for both the mother and her baby.
+By coaching the mother during this phase, you can make a huge difference; facilitating a change of positions can invite progress and make this phase a lot shorter, and by being mindful and accountable about the mom’s perineum, you can help the mother give birth with an intact perineum.
+You can inspire the whole medical team by creating a warm, quiet, and tranquil atmosphere to welcome the baby into the world.

 We wish we could skip this and teach you how to support birthing moms and their partners and lead them all the way to healthy and active births.
-But in reality, birth management is the routine care these days in Labor and Delivery.
-Unfortunately, the medical model of care is accepted by the majority of birthing mothers, who are led to believe that it is lowering maternal and fetal mortality rates.
+But in reality, birth management is routine care these days in Labor and Delivery.
+Unfortunately, the medical model of care is accepted by most birthing mothers, who believe it is lowering maternal and fetal mortality rates.
 We dedicated lesson 10 to the historical process of the medicalization of childbirth, but before that, lessons 8 & 9 are dedicated to introducing and understanding the most common medical interventions that might appear during your clients’ births.
-We provide you with the information, and with the coaching tools which you will work with when the situation calls for medical interventions.
+We provide you with the information and coaching tools you will work with when the situation calls for medical interventions.
 We want to reassure you that we strongly advise against advocacy or having a tug of war in labor and delivery between you and the medical team, and therefore we make sure to focus on the respectful and professional way of coaching around medical interventions.

-Transformational coaches will tell you that it is all about relationships- with food, with money, with your profession, as well as with people around you.
-We dedicate lesson eleven to provide you with coaching tools around relationships, and we believe that practicing these tools will enable you to create teamwork with everyone involved at the birth, for the benefit of your birth clients.
+Transformational coaches will tell you that it is all about relationships- with food, money, profession, and people around you.
+We dedicate lesson eleven to providing you with coaching tools around relationships, and we believe that practicing these tools will enable you to create teamwork with everyone involved at the birth for the benefit of your birth clients.

 The baby goes through major changes during birth and during the first few days of life.
 Understanding this in-depth will help you support the parents when their concerns or goals revolve around their baby.
-With this knowledge, you will be able to be a resource and coach your clients around decisions that have to do with their newborn.
+With this knowledge, you can be a resource and coach your clients around decisions that affect their newborns.
 In addition, you will know how to explain moments of emergency that might show up with the arrival of the baby in labor and delivery.
 The first few days after birth, when the baby is home, could be an overwhelming experience for the parents.
 Even when they have family support, they might still tend to rely more on their birth coach as a resource of information.

 Your relationships with your birth client do not end right after birth.
-There is an obligatory one postpartum visit you pay your client at her home, preferably as soon after the birth, and sometimes even more than one.
-The purpose of this visit is to get a closure around the birth experience, to answer questions regarding the birth or to resolve emerging issues relating to breastfeeding or baby care.
-You also need to know how to asses your client’s well being, and by this, we mean the level of support she has her physiological and emotional healing.
+There is an obligatory postpartum visit you pay your client at her home, preferably as soon after the birth, and sometimes even more than one.
+This visit aims to get closure around the birth experience, answer questions regarding the birth, or resolve emerging issues relating to breastfeeding or baby care.
+You also need to know how to assess your client’s well-being, and by this, we mean the level of support she has for her physiological and emotional healing.

-In this lesson we went far beyond providing you with the basic knowledge of postpartum changes and concerns, to include coaching tools around unexpected outcomes like the loss of a child or the loss of the dream of the healthy and perfect child.
+In this lesson, we went far beyond providing you with the basic knowledge of postpartum changes and concerns to include coaching tools around unexpected outcomes like the loss of a child or the loss of the dream of a healthy and perfect child.

 This lesson is an introduction to breastfeeding.
-As a birth coach, you will sometimes be called to coach your clients around the decision of whether or not to nurse their baby.
-If your client chooses to nurse, then you have the honor of supporting her at the very first experience of nursing her baby as soon after the delivery.
-The research shows that a successful beginning of breastfeeding is a prediction for a long and satisfying nursing experience for both mother and baby.
-When difficulties emerge around breastfeeding, there is a great chance that you will be the one to give first aid, before the mother contacts a breastfeeding specialist.
-For all these reasons and more we thought that you want to be knowledgeable about breastfeeding.
+As a birth coach, you will sometimes be called to coach your clients about whether or not to nurse their babies.
+If your client chooses to nurse, you have the honor of supporting her at the very first experience of nursing her baby as soon as the delivery.
+The research shows that a successful beginning of breastfeeding predicts a long and satisfying nursing experience for both mother and baby.
+When difficulties emerge around breastfeeding, there is a great chance that you will be the one to give first aid before the mother contacts a breastfeeding specialist.
+For all these reasons and more, we thought you wanted to be knowledgeable about breastfeeding.

 Congratulations!
 You are done with your training program, and it is time to establish your practice.
 We found that just as much as our students are excited and passionate about birth, they are intimidated by the idea of going into business.
-In this lesson, we are coaching you to become a successful birth support practitioner.
-Here you will find information about networking, elevator pitch, how to find clients and turn them into referees, your basic package of marketing tools, relationship with a backup coach, liability insurance, insurance claim codes and more.
+In this lesson, we coach you to become a successful birth support practitioner.
+Here you will find information about networking, elevator pitches, how to find clients and turn them into referees, your basic package of marketing tools, a relationship with a backup coach, liability insurance, insurance claim codes, and more.